ecmwf/earthkit-transforms/docs/guide/aggregate/temporal.rst

 earthkit.transforms.aggregate.temporal
 --------------------------------------

-The temporal module includes methods for aggregating data in time.
+The :doc:`../../_api/transforms/aggregate/temporal/index` module includes methods for aggregating data in time.
 This includes reducing the data in time dimension to a single value, daily values or monthly values.

 To reduce the data in time dimension to a single value you can use the `temporal.reduce`, `temporal.mean`, `temporal.sum`, `temporal.min`, `temporal.max` functions.
 These functions